 Simple carbs are made up of easy-to-digest sugars.
 This includes natural sugars like those found in fruits and dairy, but it also includes anything with a lot of processed sugars like soda, candy, and desserts.
 These sugars are quickly absorbed by the body and can even cause blood sugar level spikes.

 However, just because the body easily absorbs these sugars doesn’t necessarily mean that they are all good for you.
 For example, when you eat a lot of candy, your energy levels will spike, but just as quickly as these types of carbs will bring you up, they will drop you with a harsh sugar crash only minutes later.

 Your body deals with complex carbs differently.
-Complex carbs are basically a bunch of sugars strung together that your body has to break down to use.
+Complex carbs, also known as polysaccharides, are basically a bunch of sugars strung together that your body has to break down to use.
 These complex carbs are typically whole grains, beans, and other vegetables.